The Role of Feedback Loops in Continuous Improvement

 It also helps to review the feedback process itself.
 If people stop participating or if the same issues keep resurfacing, the loop may be too slow, too vague, or too difficult to use.
 Asking for feedback on the feedback process can expose weak points and lead to a stronger system overall.

-Feedback loops show their value most clearly when they are tied to real work.
+Feedback loops show their value most clearly when they are tied to day-to-day work.
 In one manufacturing example, employees were invited to comment on production problems as they saw them.
 That input led the team to reduce errors and improve quality because the people closest to the process could identify issues before management saw them on a report.

 A hotel chain used a similar approach with guest surveys.
 Instead of treating those surveys as a formality, the company reviewed the responses and adjusted service details based on what guests actually experienced.
 That helped the chain refine its offering and strengthen repeat business.